 While it might seem like maritime collisions should never happen, these accidents are alarmingly common.
-In fact, our maritime collision lawyers routinely hear from seamen and other maritime workers who need to seek compensation for accidents involving:
+In fact, our maritime collision lawyers routinely hear from seamen and other maritime workers who need to seek compensation for accidents involving the following.

 An allision involves a collision between a vessel and a stationary object.
 Collisions with bridges, seawalls, jetties, navigation markers, docks, and other objects can cause both serious damage and serious injuries.
 Allisions can also involve collisions with reefs, rocks and land caused by high seas.